iterative/dvc.org/content/docs/command-reference/import-url.md

   default file name: `<file>.dvc`, where `<file>` is the desired file name of the imported data (`out`).

 - `--no-exec` - create the import `.dvc` file but don't download `url`.
-The No hash values are calculated or saved to the `.dvc` file.
+No hash values are calculated or saved to the `.dvc` file.
 Use `dvc update` to finish the operation later, or `dvc commit` if the data has already been downloaded manually.

   > Note that there's no guarantee that the data source is valid until the
   > download is attempted.